Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 Light armor for stamina regen, bows or daggers for Dexterity scaling.

 • Primary weapon (bow path): any high-damage bow with Vicious or Crit Chance perks. item:dragons-wing if it has dropped; item:fell-commander-bow off Fell Thunderbrute as a guaranteed legendary.
-Bows give the safest profile because every shot lands at thirty to forty meters out.
+Bows give the safest profile because every shot lands at thirty to forty meters out, which is exactly the spacing Survivor wants.
+The bow does less per shot after Update 8, so budget for more arrows and trust the kite economy to give you the time to fire them.

 • Primary weapon (dagger path): item:sandstorm-swiftblades for triple Vicious backstab pressure, or item:crystal-knives for the broader proc spread.
-The 0.4 second dagger swing speed punishes openings between dodge rolls.
+The 0.4 second dagger swing speed punishes openings between dodge rolls, and the dagger path dodges the bow nerf entirely, which makes it the stronger Survivor weapon now for content where you can close the gap safely.

 • Armor: light pieces only.
 Light armor grants stamina regeneration bonuses that compound with Endurance and Rebound.
 Plate halves dodge speed and locks you into trade fights, which is the death pattern Survivor exists to break. item:quetzal-hunter-chest for the bow path; lighter mixed sets with stamina perks for the dagger path.